Ryan-Palmer/tf-wsl-docker-template/README.md

 Any files you put in the `src` folder will be available to the Docker container and the Jupyter server.

+Add any pip packages you need to pip-packages.txt before building the container.

+If you need to `apt-get` any apps, add them to the Dockerfile where indicated.

-To build an image and create a container from it, execute `docker compose up`.
+To build the image and create a container from it, execute `docker compose up`.

 In the terminal output you will see the URL of the running Jupyter server which you can click to open the Jupyter Lab GUI in a browser.